-- The University of North Carolina at Charlotte is less than 9 miles from town and offers bachelor's degrees, master's degrees and graduate certificates in nursing.
+- The University of North Carolina at Charlotte is 8.5 miles from town and offers bachelor's degrees, master's degrees and graduate certificates in nursing.
 Many specialization options are available within these programs.

 Central Piedmont Community College

-At Central Piedmont Community College, students can earn an associate degree in nursing on the school's central campus.
+At Central Piedmont Community College, students can earn an associate's degree in nursing on the school's central campus.